cf-convention/cf-convention.github.io/Meetings/2023-Workshop.md

 The meeting will run for three hours on each day, 15:00 to 18:00 UTC, plus an informal hour at the end of each day.

-Thanks for its support of this meeting to:
-- ??
-- ?

 ## Registration

 You can register using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdKBGahnN4sjnGlY3-puFwe7cUuf9UJomL3Wb7JhYRN4IR0Qg/viewform).